 An example of a happy event (definitely one of my top happy events) that triggers a huge change is the birth of your first child and becoming a parent.
 I remember how in a split of a second, while hugging my daughter (now 20 years old – isn’t she gorgeous?) and breastfeeding her, the whole world faded and my priorities changed dramatically.

-I do not regret the change in my priorities and I do not regret that it took me on a different adventure, but this change was still caused by a happy event.
+I don’t regret the change in my priorities and I don’t regret that it took me on a different adventure, but this change was still caused by a happy event.

-When you make the list of 100 events that have changed your life, you are writing a biography that is limited to 100 events from birth until today that were boosters or changers.
-It is important to recognize your perception of the events as happy or unhappy and also their rating of how strong they were for you at the time.
+When you make the list of 100 events that have changed your life, you are writing a biography that is limited to 100 significant events from birth until today that were boosters or changers.
+It’s important to recognize your perception of the events as happy or unhappy and also their rating of how strong they were for you at the time.

 How to list 100 events that have shaped your life

-- Stick to meaningful events and avoid writing things like “I was born…”.
+- Stick to significant events and avoid writing things like “I was born…”.

 - Write events you believe have changed your life, NOT “my mom said it changed me” – this is about your own perception.